hotschedules/workshops/5-push-notifications.md

 ## Example using CURL

 In this example we will send a notification to all Android users using CURL.
+You need to have a valid user account to access the API.

 1. Create a text file and paste the following contents.
 In this example the text file is called 'message.json' - but you can call it anything you want.

 ````
 {